How to Design a Corporate Website

 It Has to Give Access to Financial Performance Reports

-If your company is open to investments, you should allow people to explore possibilities with ease by providing all pertinent financial information.
+If your company is open to investments, you should easily allow people to explore possibilities by providing all pertinent financial information.

 Moreover, you should also ensure that the financial performance reports are available to those who need to check on their investments.